aametwally/Recom-Sys-GitHub-Dev/README.md

   -) Two directories are created addedfns and deletedfns in the analysis directory -) In each directory is a list of functions that are added (or deleted) in the form
      of text files.
 In each text file is a list of all functions called by the  function whose name is the file.
 For instance in functiona.txt, if there is functionz and functionw listed, then functiona calls functionz and functionw.
+* For each project:
+  Under "repo_projects in the project root directory...
+  -) project folders called <name> and <name_v2> are created where "name" is the name of the project.
+Each folder contains the data for each version (v1 and v2 respectively).
+The udb files are created in just the homework 3 project root directory.

 ## Getting Started